MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### 8.1.
 Interpreting QQ plots

+QQ plots are generally produced to help assess the quality of the GWAS analysis.
+They can help identify if there are deviations from the expected distribution, which can indicate potential issues such as population stratification, genotyping errors, or true genetic associations.

+If the points on the QQ plot follow the diagonal line, it suggests that the observed p-values match the expected distribution, indicating no systematic bias.
+Deviations above the line, especially at the tail, suggest an excess of small p-values, which could indicate true associations or potential confounding factors.

 #### 8.2.
 Identifying significant SNPs from Manhattan plots

 Manhattan plots display the p-values of SNPs across the genome:

 Peaks: Tall peaks indicate SNPs with low p-values, suggesting significant associations.

-Threshold Line: The horizontal line represents the significance threshold set by the user (e.g., ( p < 0.000000005 )).
-Due to multiple testing increasing the probability of false positive discoveries, the significance threshold is generally adjusted using multiple comparison p-value adjustment methods, such as Bonferonni's.
+Threshold Line: The horizontal line represents the significance threshold set by the user (e.g., ( p < 0.05 )) that is usually adjusted for multiple testing.
+Due to the fact multiple testing increases the probability of false positive discoveries, the significance threshold is generally adjusted using multiple comparison p-value adjustment methods, such as Bonferonni's.
 SNPs above this significant threshold line are considered significant.

 #### 8.3.
 Linking significant loci to candidate genes (bonus)